Yolo Vision Shenzhen

 Types of Question Answering Systems

-QA systems are categorized based on the scope of their knowledge and the input data they process.
+QA systems are generally categorized by the domain of data they access and the modalities they support.

-• Visual Question Answering (VQA): A multimodal variation where the system answers questions based on an image (e.g., "What color is the car?").
-This requires combining NLP with Computer Vision (CV) to analyze visual features.
+• Visual Question Answering (VQA): This advanced variation requires the system to answer questions based on an image (e.g., "What color is the car?").
+VQA necessitates Multimodal AI that combines text processing with Computer Vision (CV) to "see" and "read" simultaneously.

 Real-World Applications

-• Healthcare and Clinical Support: In the field of AI in healthcare, QA systems help medical professionals quickly locate drug interactions or treatment protocols from vast repositories like PubMed.
-Organizations such as the Allen Institute for AI are actively researching ways to make these scientific search tools more effective.
+1. Healthcare and Clinical Support: In the realm of AI in healthcare, QA systems assist medical professionals by quickly locating drug interactions, symptoms, or treatment protocols from repositories like PubMed.
+Institutions like the Allen Institute for AI are actively developing semantic scholars to accelerate scientific discovery through better QA.

 from ultralytics import YOLO